pendulum-chain/portal/README.md

 We call on `version.cjs` to show the commit version on the sidebar.\
 We also create a file, on the fly, a file named `_redirects` that will serve the index.html instead of giving a 404 no matter what URL the browser requests.

+### Development

+Are you experiencing a CORS problem with your batching server?
+If you want to fetch prices locally, you can use the proxy server available at [pendulum-tools](https://github.com/pendulum-chain/pendulum-tools).

 ## Fixing type issues